DayuanTan/Blockchain/modify_example_network.md

 # Blockchain

+This file is based on [example_network.md](./example_network.md).
+I modify it by adding nodes to total 7 nodes.

 We setup a hyperledgr fabric blockchain baseline environment which can be used for future projects built on it.

 - [Blockchain](#blockchain)